Back

 • A. renewing the current lease with a negotiated rate.
 They moved past renewal in the first minute.
 Eliminate.

-• B. going fully remote to maximize savings.
+• B. going fully remote to maximise savings.
 Ben's objection to fully remote was accepted.
 Eliminate.

 • C. a hybrid approach with a smaller Harbourview office.
 Matches the conditional yes “Comfortable with that, provided...” that closes the discussion.
 Correct.

 • D. delaying the decision until the lease expires.
-Anita's whole pitch was to be recommended by Friday.
+Anita's whole pitch was to recommend by Friday.
 Contradiction.
 Eliminate.

 Answer: C. Convergence questions reward the candidate who tracked the conditional yes.
 Mark them in the grid.

 The pattern is reusable.
 Build the grid in the narrator window.
-Mark's stance shifts as they happen.
+Mark stance shifts as they happen.
 When a question targets positions 6 through 8, look for the cells with stars.

 Three Mistakes That Cap Part 5 Scores